BlancoLanda/LandasRLTracker/README.md

 ## Known issues

 Actually, reading MMR changes through RL logs is not perfect.
-There are two cases where likely the tracker won't work:
+There are two cases where likely won't be instant (or even worse: won't work):
 1. If one team surrenders, and you leave BEFORE the winner announcement (i.e. forfeiting during a goal replay and leaving before the replay end).
 2. When a goal is scored in minute 00:00 and you leave before the winner announcement.

-That's because RL logs wins and MMR changes when a winner is announced.
+That happens because RL logs 'wins & MMR data' changes when a winner is announced.
 If you leave a match before that, there are high chances that it won't be logged.

-I'll try to look for some workaround, but at the moment this is the situation!
+Normally, in these cases, stats won't be instantly updated just after the match, and they get updated in the start OF THE NEXT MATCH.
+Also, there's a slight chance that they simply won't get updated, like that match never existed.
+That's why I recommend waiting for all matches to finish.
+I can't do anything about this, it's the way Rocket League logs the data.

 ## Need help?